(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 movements to kick English out of the country.
 This has affected the spread of

-‘anti-American’ China has now more English speakers than the biggest democracy
+‘anti-American’ China now has more English speakers than the biggest democracy

 bragged against the former (China), its salient rival.
 Discovering this,

-nonetheless, raises eyebrows of some concerned Indians.
+nonetheless, raises the eyebrows of some concerned Indians.

 It is in one of such ban English movements

-to curtail any potential, or perceived, threat of marginalization of
+to curtail any potential or perceived threat of marginalization of

 minority languages by a foreign language that it was made compulsory for students throughout the country